astorm/pestle/docs/pestle-library.md

     string(3) "foo"
 ```

-Pestle supports both a space and an `=` sign between the option identifier and the passed option value.
+Pestle supports both a space and an `=` equal sign between the option identifier and the passed option value.

 ## Callback Arguments

-There's one advanced feature of the `@arguments` directive you'll want to be aware of.
+There's one advanced feature of the `@arguments` directive we haven't discussed yet.
 That's the `@callback` argument.

 A `@callback` argument allows you to invoke a custom function that will ask users for their argument value.